Is Kiwi.com safe for Booking Flights

 Sintra National Palace

-How will Kiwi.com overcharge you?
-Well, they offer a complimentary service of automatically checking you in 3 days before your flight.
-Then, or maybe right after you bought the ticket, they will send you an email, offering you to manage your booking.
+How does Kiwi.com attempt to overcharge you?
+They offer a complimentary service of automatically checking you in 3 days before your flight.
+Shortly after booking or purchasing the ticket, they will send you an email offering to manage your booking.

-And if you want to add an extra bag, they’ll offer you a €59 fee for checking your bag or one extra cabin bag.
-You have no other choice but to agree, as they don’t offer Up Front or Extra Legroom tickets, as Easy Jet website (or another airline) does.
+If you wish to add an extra bag, they will charge you €59 for checking your bag or one extra cabin bag, giving you no other option but to agree.

-I got taken advantage of twice (that I know of)!
-After which I decided to investigate and compare how much it would cost me to add the bag directly from the EasyJet website.
+I fell victim to this scheme twice (that I am aware of) before deciding to investigate and compare the cost of adding the bag directly from the EasyJet website.

-I don’t know if it was by design or not; it took EasyJet a long time to find my reservation by reference numbers provided by the Kiwi website.
-I was informed that EasyJet can’t find my flight, and if I bought my air ticket from a 3rd party site (like Kiwi.com), I should go there to manage my trip.
+I do not know if it was intentional or not, but it took EasyJet a considerable amount of time to locate my reservation using the reference numbers provided by the Kiwi website.
+I was informed by EasyJet that they could not find my flight, and if I had purchased my air ticket from a third-party site (such as Kiwi), I would need to manage my trip through there.

 EaseJet offering 27 euro for Extra Legroom ticket